-If you want, add crumbled bacon or crushed red pepper for some heat.
+Also, you can add crumbled bacon or crushed red pepper for some heat.
 It’s up to you!!
 What would you add to your potatoes to make them extra special?

-If you are looking for that perfect side dish, check out the selections on my Veggies and Sides board on Pinterest.
+Looking for that perfect side dish?
+Check out the selections on my Veggies and Sides board on Pinterest.